holdex/developers/docs/CONTRIBUTING.md

 A Spec describes the intended behavior for a Goal — not what currently exists, but what the Goal aims to deliver.
 The canonical Spec is a markdown file in `docs/specs/`.

-When external stakeholders need to collaborate, a Google Document may supplement it, but the markdown file is what the development team builds against.
+Google Documents may be used for early ideation and discussion with external stakeholders who are not on GitHub.
+Before a Goal is opened, that content must graduate to a markdown spec.
+A Goal description never links a Google Document as its Spec.

 A Goal must not be opened without a linked Spec.